Chronic obstructive pulmonary disease (COPD) is an umbrella term for a number of lung diseases that prevent proper breathing.

 - treatment for chest infections – such as antibiotics to treat existing infections, and pneumonia and flu vaccinations to reduce the risk of infections in the future

-- pulmonary rehabilitation – these programs consist of an individual assessment followed by exercise training and education.
-Programs usually run for about eight weeks and at the end of the program, there is normally re-assessment and referral to an ongoing maintenance exercise program such as Lungs in Action (where available). .
+- pulmonary rehabilitation – these programs consist of an individual assessment followed by supervised exercise training and education.
+Programs usually run for about eight weeks and at the end of the program, there is normally re-assessment and referral to an ongoing maintenance exercise program such as Lungs in Action (where available)

-- surgery – an experimental technique called lung volume reduction surgery is a possible option for a small number of people with COPD.
+- surgery – a technique called lung volume reduction surgery is a possible option for a small number of people with COPD.
 Affected portions of diseased lung tissue are surgically removed, which allows the healthier tissue to better expand and contract.
-Another experimental technique involves insertion of endobronchial valves to achieve lung volume reduction.
+Another possible technique involves insertion of endobronchial valves to achieve lung volume reduction

 Lifestyle factors for COPD

-A person with COPD needs to make a number of important lifestyle changes including:
+If you have COPD it can help to make a number of important lifestyle changes, including:

-- Quit smoking – techniques can include ‘cold turkey’, counselling, nicotine replacement therapy and medications that work on brain receptors.
-Evidence shows that counselling, together with medical therapy, is most effective.
+- quitting smoking – techniques can include ‘cold turkey’, counselling, nicotine replacement therapy and medications that work on brain receptors.
+Evidence shows that counselling, together with medical therapy, is most effective

-- Try to be as physically active as possible.
-If possible, attend pulmonary rehabilitation.
+- being as physically active as possible.
+If possible, attend pulmonary rehabilitation

-- Make adjustments to your lifestyle and home environment to ensure plenty of rest.
+- making adjustments to your lifestyle and home environment to ensure plenty of rest

-- Keep adequately hydrated to help keep the mucus in your lungs runny and easier to cough up.
+- keeping adequately hydrated to help keep the mucus in your lungs runny and easier to cough up

-- Join a support group – call Lung Foundation Australia (Tel.
+- joining a support group – call Lung Foundation Australia (Tel.
 1800 654 301) for information on a support group close to you.

 Where to get help